elisetecercal/my-qa-notes/README.md

 # Software Tests

-On this page, you can see all the info about taste, like: -
+On this page, you can see all the info about test, like: -

 What are they? - How do you make it? , Why are you making software tests?
 What is a type of test?